-Water-dependent asset is an entity with characteristics having value and which can be linked directly or indirectly to a dependency on water quantity or quality (amended from Barrett et al. 201315).
+Water-dependent assets are entities with characteristics having value and which can be linked directly or indirectly to a dependency on water quantity or quality (amended from Barrett et al. 2013).
+Examples may include habitat for threatened species and water access rights.
 Value may include water-dependent ecosystems, drinking water, public health, recreation and amenity, Indigenous and cultural values, fisheries, tourism, navigation, agriculture and industry values.